rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcomed!
+Please report bugs, suggest improvements, and open pull requests.
+For major pull requests, please open an issue first to discuss what you would like to change.